 Once your account is approved, you can add individual data files to the IATI Registry manually or by bulk upload using a CSV file.
 Or, if you are using a publishing tool to publish IATI data, there may be an option to automatically publish your files directly from the tool to the Registry.
 Please see How to publish your data on the IATI Registry for instructions.

 Can I get my organisation’s publishing system to interact with the IATI Registry?

 You can set up a system to interact with the IATI Registry using its own API, which is an implementation of the CKAN API.
 For details, see the full API documentation.

-If you want your system to publish datasets on behalf of multiple organisations, you will need permission from the IATI technical team to do so.
-For further details and advice, please send a query to the IATI technical team.
+If you want your system to publish datasets on behalf of multiple organisations, you will need permission from the IATI Secretariat to do so.
+For further details and advice, please send a query to the IATI Secretariat.